sandra-frontdev/peerjs-video-chat/README.md

 ## How to run app ##

-Open a terminal and go to `peerjs-video-app` directory:
+Open a terminal and go to `peerjs-video-chat` directory:

 Run npm install